ArjunPukale/Depth-Estimation-Of-Martian-Surface-from-ISRO-Satellite-Images/README.md

 # Depth-Estimation-Of-Martian-Surface-from-ISRO-Satellite-Images
-Using Pix2Pix model for image to image translation from Domain A (ISRO satellite image of Martian Surface) to Domain B (Corresponding Depth Image)
+Using Pix2Pix model for image to image translation from Domain A (ISRO satellite image of Martian Surface) to Domain B (Corresponding Depth Image)<br>

 <br>
 <b>Abstract</b>